Crissium/SilverDict/README.md

 ### Client-side

-- [ ] Offer readily built static files for users unversed in the front-end development process
+- [ ] Offer readily built static files for users unversed in the front-end development process (Artefacts built with GitHub Actions are only visible to me and the URL is not permanent)
 - [ ] Refactor and clean up Vue code (help wanted!)
 - [ ] Add proper styling for `<sound>` tags
 - [X] Allow zooming in/out of the definition area